josealfredomunozmelendez/vauxoo/README.md

 0. Clone this repository:

     ```bash
-    $ git clone git@github.com:vauxoo/instance-vauxoo-com.git -b 8.0
+    $ git clone git@git.vauxoo.com:vauxoo/instance.git -b 10.0
     $ cd cms
-    $ git remote add vauxoo-dev git@github.com:vauxoo-dev/instance-vauxoo-com.git # << to push your changes
+    $ git remote add vauxoo-dev git@git.vauxoo.com:vauxoo-dev/instance.git # << to push your changes
     ```

-1. Install all dependencies (read travis folder for more information). **note**: You will need some non normal packages (npm and lessc to be precise) when you have v8.0 normally installed, run this command in order to have them all in linux and avoid unexpected runtimes.
+1. Install all dependencies (read travis folder for more information). **note**: You will need some non normal packages (npm and lessc to be precise) when you have v10.0 normally installed, run this command in order to have them all in linux and avoid unexpected errors at runtime.

     ```bash
     $ cd cms